.

 - Separate storage of data sets collected for different purposes

-- Multi-layered virus protection and firewall architecture
+- Multi-layer virus protection and firewall architecture

 - Fire/water and temperature early warning system in the server rooms

-- Fire protection doors
+- Fire doors

 5.Procedures for restoring the availability of personal data after a physical or technical incident